The Common Program of the People's Republic of China 1949-1954

 The CCP had two decades of experience in taxing the peasantry by 1949, developing various methods applicable to diverse socioeconomic conditions across China.
 Initial experiments with a proportional 15% tax on agricultural income evolved into a more nuanced graduated tax system, notably used during the Anti-Japanese War.
 Unable to implement radical wealth redistribution during the second United Front, the CCP employed a progressive tax schedule to maintain peasant support and build confidence.
 Recognizing the potential of tax policies beyond revenue collection, the CCP introduced incentives for increased production and used tax laws for propaganda and education, fostering patriotism and class consciousness.
 After the expulsion of the Japanese, the CCP adapted to new priorities, shifting from the previously established tax systems under the United Front.
 In 1946, as land reform regained prominence, the CCP opted for a proportional tax system, introducing a standard deduction per taxpaying household.
 This approach retained the progressive tax element, where the wealthy paid higher taxes, but it also shifted the burden towards middle-income households.
 Implemented from 1946 to 1949, this proportional tax system was administered by the Party and the PLA in post-land reform areas.

 On March 3, 1950, the GAC passed a decision on the unification of national financial and economic work.
 It highlights the necessity of coordinating national financial and economic efforts to address fiscal imbalances and potential inflationary risks.
-The document outlines specific measures, including the establishment of committees, austerity measures, centralized management of public grain, and unified allocation of taxes.
+The document outlines specific measures, including the establishment of committees, austerity measures, centralized management of public grain, unified allocation of taxes, and to establish uniform accounting systems.
 It emphasizes strict enforcement and warns of legal consequences for non-compliance.
 The document also acknowledges the challenges faced by local leaders in the transition but stresses the importance of active and responsible attitudes in future financial and economic work.
 The national financial organs had to approve all items of expenditure under the state budget.
 Local needs were admittedly secondary; national priorities were to come first.
 On August 19, 1951, this directive was partly reversed, specific taxes were categorized as central income, while other taxes were allocated to both the central and local levels in proportion.
 Additionally, certain sources of income were designated for either the region or the province.
 Administrative expenses were distributed, allowing the center and locality to independently manage their disbursement.

 The 1951 directive specified five methods for establishing the economic accounting system for industrial enterprises: (1) planned management involving production, labor productivity, and cost reduction targets, along with an "inspection system" to ensure goal attainment, (2) determination of required capital and allocation of excess funds among enterprises with inadequacies, (3) an independent accounting system, centralized credit transactions, and manager responsibility for profit performance, (4) granting enterprises the right to enter contracts for raw materials and product sales, and (5) the institution of a factory bonus fund plan, offering a bonus for overfulfillment of profit plans.

-"When the civil war was still raging in October 1949, direct military expenses alone had taken over 60% of the total fiscal expenditure of the new government.
-Moreover, the new government had adopted the policy of retaining the former regime’s military and government personnel who were willing to submit to the new government.
-In addition, the number of military, government and administrative personnel in the liberation areas had also increased from 6 million in August to 7 million in November.
-Such an enormous expenditure had mainly been sustained by the issuance of paper currency."
+In October 1949, amidst the ongoing civil war, more than 60% of the total fiscal expenditure of the new government was attributed solely to direct military expenses.
+Furthermore, the new government had decided to retain former regime military and government personnel who pledged allegiance to the new administration.
+Additionally, the number of military, government, and administrative personnel in the liberated areas surged from 6 million in August to 7 million in November.
+This substantial expenditure was primarily funded through the issuance of paper currency.

-In order to implement the First Five Year Plan (FFYP), there had to be an ‘universal’ accounting system.
-"However, the accounting systems of business enterprises with different original ownerships and administrative systems were quite diverse, with the coexistence of traditional Chinese-style bookkeeping and Western bookkeeping systems in practice.
-So it was often impossible to compare business activities and accounting data for different enterprises, or to consolidate them into the state budgets and national economic plans.
-There was therefore a pressing need for the central government to establish new accounting systems to accomplish the Socialist transformation of industrial and commercial enterprises nationwide."
+To execute the First Five Year Plan (FFYP) effectively, there was a necessity for a standardized accounting system.
+However, the accounting practices across business enterprises varied significantly due to differences in ownership structures and administrative methods.
+This led to a coexistence of traditional Chinese-style bookkeeping and Western accounting systems in use.
+Consequently, comparing business operations and accounting information across different enterprises or integrating them into state budgets and national economic plans was often impractical.
+Hence, there was an urgent requirement for the central government to introduce new accounting frameworks to facilitate the socialist transformation of industrial and commercial enterprises on a national scale.

 Hence, in March 1950, the Central Finance and Economic Commission of the new government provided guidelines for the formulation of standardized industrial accounting systems.
 Collaborating with Soviet finance and accounting advisors stationed in different government bodies in China, accounting systems inspired by the Soviet model were implemented.
 The objective was to transform enterprises, which originally operated under diverse ownership structures and administrative frameworks, into a socialist state-owned economy.
 To facilitate national economic planning and control, a comprehensive inventory of assets and liabilities of all enterprises was deemed essential.
 By June 1951, thirteen industrial administration ministries, at the central government, had issued unified accounting systems for the enterprises and economic institutions under their jurisdictions.
 Only the Soviet style of socialist accounting was allowed for teaching and learning in universities and colleges.
 Financial and economic educational institutions were established in major administrative districts and departments.
 The educational framework and curriculum were modelled after Soviet financial and economic colleges.
 The core courses, encompassing accounting principles, specialized accounting, economic activity analysis, and financial management, were structured in alignment with the Soviet Union's approach.
 The textbooks primarily originated from two main sources: those employed at Shanghai Lixin Accounting School and translations of Soviet textbooks.
 All Western textbooks are replaced.